 Georgia Places a Statute of Limitations on Truck Accident Lawsuits

-Kaine Law knows the Georgia state law.
+Kaine Law knows Georgia state law.
 We can examine the specifics of your case.
 Our team can also explain how long you have to file a lawsuit.
-This might be your next step if we fail to secure a settlement with the insurance company and you decide to take your case to court.
+This might be your next step if we cannot secure an appropriate settlement with the insurance company, and you decide to take your case to court.